 - Other functions: Researchers believe the cerebellum has some role in thinking, including processing language and mood.
 However, findings on these functions are yet to receive full exploration.

-As a result of the close relationship between the cerebellum and movement, the most common signs of a cerebellar disorder involve a disturbance in muscle control.
+As a result of the close relationship between the cerebellum and movement, the

 Symptoms or signs include:

 There are many disorders of the cerebellum, including:

 The main symptom of cerebellum dysfunction is

 Ataxia is a loss of muscle coordination and control.
 An underlying problem with the cerebellum, such as a virus or brain tumor, can cause these symptoms.
 Loss of coordination is often the first sign of ataxia, and speech difficulties follow soon after.

 - difficulty swallowing

 - changes in mood or thinking